 Less visited gems are Altyn Emel, for strange nature and wild animals, and Dzhungarian Alatau, for remote village life.
 Balkhash lake is great for fishing and birdwatching, as are Ili river (fishing and kayaking) and the Taukum desert (birdwatching, adventure).
 Petroglyphs and eerie statues lie scattered around the area.
 These are just some of the highlights: to go off the beaten track, get a guidebook.

 Shymkent is the capital of the south, a wild open-air bazaar where people keep (and invent) Kazakh traditions.
 It is also a major draw for Uzbek migrants escaping their home country.
 Outside of Shymkent, nature takes over: Sayram-Ugam and Aksu-Zhabagly nature reserves are both very scenic hotspots of biodiversity.
 Outside of the southern heartland, in places like Taraz and Chuy, historical monuments attract attention.
+Front and center is the mausoleum of Turkistan, and the ruins of Otrar.

 North Kazakhstan Travel